buckbaskin/notary/about/Goals.md

 - make meta data list a dict that includes the tag list, but also date created, etc.

 ### 0.2.0 - Clone back end, "front end"
-- match functionality of exposed Evernote API
+- match some functionality of exposed Evernote API
 - Implement Users, login, associating notes with users
-- Implement Notebooks, Tags and Saved Searches
 - web interface that does basic note creation

 ### 0.3.0- Hidden HTML 1, versions and sharing